+Everywhere you look you will see bunting.
+Its fun, cheap and easy to make.
 There are loads of variations you can use.
-Below is a basic tutorial then use some of the suggestions to give it your own flavour!
+Below is a basic step-by-step tutorial, but why not try some of our suggestions to give it your own flavour!

 A great project if you are just learning to sew and want to keep things simple.